-- We recorded revenue of \$117.2 million during the first quarter of 2012, an increase of 26% compared to \$93.3 million during the same period last year. - We generated cash flows from operating activities of \$48.5 million during the first quarter of 2012, an increase of 21% compared to \$40.2 million during the same period last year. - Cash, cash equivalents and investments were \$600.3 million as of March 31, 2012, an increase of \$61.6 million from December 31, 2011. - Deferred revenue was \$314.6 million, an increase of \$19.7 million from December 31, 2011.
+- We generated cash flows from operating activities of \$92.8 million during the six months ended June 30, 2012, an increase of 25% compared to the same period last year. - Cash, cash equivalents and investments were \$644.4 million as of June 30, 2012, an increase of \$105.7 million from December 31, 2011. - Deferred revenue was \$331.4 million as of June 30, 2012, an increase of \$36.5 million from December 31, 2011.

-During the first quarter of 2012, revenues grew as a result of the successful execution of our global sales strategy and the continued product innovation that has strengthened our technology advantages and resulted in market share gains.
-The recent introduction of several new FortiGate appliance models such as the FortiGate-20C and -40C with their WIFI counterparts, the FortiGate-300C and -600C in the mid-range and FortiGate-1000C for large enterprises continued to gain traction and contribute to the revenue growth.
-We also recently released new FortiGate models including the FortiGate-100D, FortiGate-3240C and FortiGate-5140B which we expect to drive sales in future quarters.
+During the three months ended June 30, 2012, revenues grew as a result of the successful execution of our global sales strategy and the continued product innovation that has strengthened our technology advantages and resulted in market share gains.
+The recent introduction of several new FortiGate entry-level appliances such as the FortiGate-20C and -40C with their WIFI counterparts and the FortiGate-100D; the FortiGate-600C in the mid-range appliance; and the FortiGate-1000C and FortiGate-3240C for large enterprises continued to gain traction and contributed to the revenue growth.
+We also recently released new FortiGate models including the FortiGate-800C, and FortiGate-5101C which we expect to drive sales in future quarters.

 We continue to invest in research and development to strengthen our technology leadership position, as well as sales and marketing to expand brand awareness, strengthen our value proposition, and expand our global sales team and distribution channels.
-We experienced healthy deal volumes driven by traction in enterprise data center deployments, core enterprise deals, and continued strength in the retail and telecommunications sectors.
-The number of deals involving sales greater than \$100,000 was 153 in the first quarter of 2012, compared to 111 in the first quarter of 2011.
-The number of deals involving sales greater than \$250,000 was 47 in the first quarter of 2012, compared to 34 in the first quarter of 2011.
-The number of deals involving sales greater than \$500,000 was 19 in the first quarter of 2012, compared to 18 in the first quarter of 2011; however, the combined value of these deals was significantly larger, as we had an increase in the number of deals involving sales greater than \$1.0 million during the quarter.
-We expect some variability in this metric, and remain focused on investing in our sales and research and development resources in order to expand our reach into new high-growth verticals and emerging markets, and in an effort to ensure the quality and functionality of our products meet increasing customer expectations as we continue to sell to large customers, such as enterprise and service providers.
-While we have experienced some success selling into certain vertical customer segments, such as service providers and enterprise, we have experienced less traction selling into other verticals such as the U.S. Federal government and there can be no assurance we will be successful selling into certain vertical customer segments.
+We experienced healthy deal volumes driven by traction in enterprise data center deployments, large enterprise deals, and continued strength in the retail and telecommunications sectors.
+The number of deals involving sales greater than \$100,000 was 168 in the three months ended June 30, 2012, compared to 127 in the three months ended June 30, 2011.
+The number of deals involving sales greater than \$250,000 was 55 in the three months ended June 30, 2012, compared to 37 in the three months ended June 30, 2011.
+The number of deals involving sales greater than \$500,000 was 19 in the three months ended June 30, 2012, compared to 11 in the three months ended June 30, 2011.
+We expect some variability in this metric, and remain focused on investing in our sales and research and development resources in order to expand our reach into new high-growth verticals and emerging markets, and meet increasing customer expectations about the quality and functionality of our products, as we continue to sell to large customers, such as enterprise and service providers.
+While we have experienced some success selling into certain vertical customer segments, such as service providers and enterprise, we have experienced less traction selling into other verticals such as the U.S. federal government and there can be no assurance we will be successful selling into certain vertical customer segments.

-During the first quarter of 2012, operating expenses increased 29% compared to the first quarter of 2011.
+During the three months ended June 30, 2012, operating expenses increased by 23% compared to the same period last year.
 The increase was primarily driven by additional headcount to support our growth as we continued to invest in the development of new products and expand our sales coverage.
-We continued to see improvements in productivity and efficiencies in our overall headcount during the quarter, compared to the first quarter of 2011.
-Headcount increased to 1,655 at the end of the first quarter of 2012 from 1,583 at the end of fiscal 2011, and 1,389 at the end of the first quarter of 2011.
-Our pace of hiring accelerated this quarter, particularly in sales and marketing and research and development.
+We continued to see improvements in productivity and efficiencies in our overall headcount during the three months ended June 30, 2012, compared to the three months ended June 30, 2011.
+Headcount increased to 1,762 at June 30, 2012 from 1,475 at June 30, 2011.
+Our pace of hiring accelerated this quarter, particularly in support, sales and marketing and research and development.